Deeplocal/fruit-genie/README.md

 During I/O 2019, the Flaming Lips [played an ML-powered bowl of fruit](https://www.stereogum.com/2043070/watch-the-flaming-lips-play-a-bowl-of-fruit-at-google-io/video/) as part of their performance.

 While you can play with an [awesome online version of Piano Genie here](https://piano-genie.glitch.me/), there’s something special about making music in a tactical way.
-To that end, we wanted to share the instructions for you to be able to build your own “Fruit Genie” -- and you could even swap out the produce for buttons if you want to.
+To that end, we wanted to share the instructions for you to be able to build your own “Fruit Genie”–-and you could even swap out the produce for buttons if you want to.

 This will get you to the point where you can play the Fruit Genie and output audio from a Raspberry Pi.
 From there you’ll be able to extend it to send MIDI to your DAW, or anything you would like.
-A Raspberry Pi isn’t necessary either -- you should be able to get this running on any laptop or computer that can run Node and has a USB port.
+A Raspberry Pi isn’t necessary either–-you should be able to get this running on any laptop or computer that can run Node and has a USB port.

 ## System Overview